vaugerbird/sstv-backpack/README.md

 ```

 2. From the board manager, install version **2.0.17** of the ESP32 board definitions.
 Any newer version will throw compilation errors.
-3. **UPGRADE** : now you can compile the source code in ArduinoCore V3.0.7+ without errors, i've used this one and it works very well
+3. **UPGRADE** : now you can compile the source code in ArduinoCore V3.0.7+ without errors, i've used this one and it works very well, i dont'know if it still works in newer version than 3.0.7, but i think so,one of the greatest (fixed) problem was the timer management, i don't think timers are changed in V3.0.7+ core...

 4. Set the board model to "AI Thinker ESP32-CAM" and select the appropriate COM port.

 5. Change the text options on lines 24 and 25 of [sstv-backpack.ino](./code/sstv-backpack.ino) to reflect your callsign and desired splash text.
+6. **UPGRADE** : comment out the #define USE_FLASH if you don't want this function (high intensity white led on when framegrabbing)

-6. All the board settings can be left alone except for selecting the correct COM port.
+7. All the board settings can be left alone except for selecting the correct COM port.

-7. Upload the code!
+8. Upload the code!

 ## Licensing
 * The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 and are based on the program/libraries from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.